-Because of our cumulative losses, the deferred tax assets have been fully offset by a valuation allowance.
-We have not paid income taxes for the three-year period ended December 31, 2013.
+Because of our cumulative losses, substantially all of the deferred tax assets have been offset by a valuation allowance.
+We have not paid income taxes for the three-year period ended December 31, 2014.
+In 2014, we recognized a refundable tax benefit related to research and development credits associated with our foreign subsidiary.